campusx-official/sms-spam-classifier/README.md

     ```

 9. Click on Deploy.
 10. Your deployment is complete.
-Click on the generated link and check if the website is working fine.